Lighting for Pictures on the Wall

 Fixed-output lighting forces compromise.
 Some pictures become overlit while others feel dull.

-Professional lighting for pictures on the wall must allow smooth, precise dimming so each piece can be balanced properly.
+Professional lighting for wall art at home must allow smooth, precise dimming so each piece can be balanced properly.

 Good dimming allows: